 - Function as a liaison between the school and family in the student assessment and interpretation of test results.

-- Participate as a team/group member in such programs as suicide prevention, crisis management, social learning.
+- Participate as a team/group member in such programs as suicide prevention, crisis management, and social learning.

-- Interpret diagnoses to school personnel, other concerned professional, parents, and students.
+- Interpret diagnoses to school personnel, other concerned professionals, parents, and students.

 - Conduct various methods of educational as well as psycho-educational evaluations to analyze learner characteristics and design appropriate learning strategies.